China–El Salvador relations: Development projects

-In 2018, Asia Pacific Xuanhao (APX), a company with links to the People's Liberation Army and People's Armed Police, announced a plan to lease 225 hectares within and around the port at La Unión.
-The purpose of the lease remains undisclosed.
+In 2018, Asia Pacific Xuanhao (APX), a Chinese state-owned company with links to the People's Liberation Army and People's Armed Police, announced a plan to lease land within and around the port at La Unión, particularly islands in the Gulf of Fonseca.
+The purpose of the lease remained undisclosed.
+However, some sources stated that it was to "build an electronic network to monitor communications and satellite movements in the hemisphere and particularly those of the United States."
+Salvadorean lawmakers passed a measure to prohibit the purchase of islands by foreigners in response.
+In 2021, the United States designated local officials assisting in the attempt to purchase the islands "corrupt and undemocratic actors" for acting as "agents of the People’s Republic of China in exchange for personal benefit."

-Upon Nayib Bukele's visit to China in 2019, he had signed a series of MoUs with Xi Jinping, in which China would promise El Salvador a total of US$500 million in development projects.
+Upon President of El Salvador Nayib Bukele's visit to China in 2019, he had signed a series of MoUs with General Secretary of the Chinese Communist Party Xi Jinping, in which China would promise El Salvador a total of US$500 million in development projects.
 These projects include a new national football stadium, a new US$40 million national library, a tourist pier in La Libertad and Ilopango, and US$200 million on the "Surf City" project, thereby involving El Salvador in China's Belt and Road Initiative.

 Nayib Bukele announced on Twitter that a cooperation project granted by the People's Republic of China will have US$54 million new national library be built in El Salvador.
 The Salvadoran President later announced on December 30, 2021, that the 50,000-capacity Estadio Nacional de El Salvador will be built to replace Estadio Cuscatlán as El Salvador's national football stadium, at a cost of US$500 million, in collaboration with China.